webplatform/docs/tutorials/typography/fontface/index.md

 The second parameter is the URL of the font file.
 As you can see, we're using the True Type version for this example.

-The third parameter is the attribute list, such as ''family'', ''style'', ''weight'', etc. As this is obviously optional, just include the empty braces and don't worry about it for now.
+The third parameter is the attribute list, such as ''family'', ''style'', ''weight'', etc. As these values are optional, just include the empty braces and don't worry about it for now.

-That defines the JavaScript FontFace object and requests that the browser locate it and associate it with the object.
+That defines the JavaScript FontFace object and requests that the browser locate the font file and associate it with the object.
 But the page doesn't know it's there yet.

 ==Adding the Font to the Page==